Haertanto/haertanto.github.io/_pages/en-us/about.md

 layout: about
 title: about
 permalink: /
 subtitle: IT Consultant .
 Programmer .
-Tutor
+Tutor .
+Digital Marketer

 profile:
   align: right